ShopDev-Alliance/Code-of-Conduct/README.md

-# code-of-conduct
-Code of Conduct for the ShopDev Alliance community.
+# ShopDev Alliance Code of Conduct